 “Good things take time, as they should.
 We shouldn’t expect good things to happen overnight.
 Actually getting something too easily or too soon can cheapen the outcome.” — John Wooden

-The above quote can be applied to almost every endeavor, but as it applies to the back office functions of a business office— it’s important to take the time to make lasting improvement—not just put a band-aid on for a quick fix.
-The time consuming work includes setting goals for performance improvement initiatives, education of staff, regular meetings, performance discussions, and attention to detail on all aspects of the revenue cycle.
+The above quote can be applied to almost every endeavor, but as it applies to the back office functions of a business office— it’s important to take the time to make lasting improvements—not just put a band-aid on for a quick fix.
+The time-consuming work includes setting goals for performance improvement initiatives, education of staff, regular meetings, performance discussions, and attention to detail on all aspects of the revenue cycle.

 Partnering with an outsource firm that has expertise in best practices for back-end revenue cycle functions means a lot of that hard work is already done, but not all of it.
 It also means that the effort can now be expended on improving clean claims submissions, patient experience outcomes, lowering delayed payment and denial rates, and the other factors that cause cost and inefficiency issues within the revenue cycle.